 - Availability of board-certified allergists/immunologists

-This year’s report named Scranton, Pennsylvania, as the top 2022 Allergy Capital™ due to its:
+This year’s report named Wichita, Kansas, as the top 2023 Allergy Capitals due to its:

 - Fewer board-certified allergists/immunologists

-*Data was studied from the 100 most-populated U.S. metropolitan areas.
+*AAFA studied data from the 100 most-populated U.S. Metropolitan areas.

 The top 10 most challenging places to live with seasonal allergies are: